-The laser is a folded confocal type, 4 m long and 10 cm in diameter.
-The usual passive stabilization techniques are used, such as invar rods for spacers to reduce thermal drift and current regulated power supplies for the laser discharge.
-The gas mixture is 0.150 Torr (1 Torr = $133.3N/m^2$ ) of methane and 0.275 Torr of ammonia in a flowing system.
+The laser is a folded confocal type 4 m in length and 10 cm in diameter.
+The usual passive stabilization techniques are used, such as Invar rods for spacers to reduce thermal drift and current-regulated power supplies for the laser discharge.
+The gas mixture is 0.150 torr (1 torr = $133.3 \text{ N/m}^2$ ) of methane and 0.275 torr of ammonia in a flowing system.
 This gives rise to a reasonably stable plasma at 0.6 A and produces stationary striations about 2.5 cm apart.
-This is desirable since an unstable plasma can cause frequency fluctuations thru the resulting changes in the refractive index.
+This is desirable since an unstable plasma can cause frequency fluctuations through the resulting changes in the refractive index.

 The power is coupled from the laser by a beam splitter.
 This is important for the HCN laser for several reasons.
-First, one can couple out a large power with minimum mode distortion.
+First, one can couple out a large power with minimum mode distortion [10].
 In the scheme just shown in Fig. 2, sufficient power is required from the HCN laser to generate the 12th harmonic as compared with a maximum of 3 harmonics in all other cases.
-Second, the beam splitter polarizes the laser beam and provides better coupling to the diode than could a hole-coupled laser with its randomly changing polarization.
-Third, one can replace the side mirror of the beam splitter output laser by a polyethylene window and have an output from each side of the laser, the original one for stabilization and the additional one for synthesis or testing.
+Second, the beam splitter polarizes the laser beam and provides better coupling to the diode than could a holecoupled laser with its randomly changing polarization [2].
+Third, one can replace the side mirror of the beam-splitter output laser by a polyethylene window and have an output from each side of the laser-the original one for stabilization and the additional one for synthesis or testing.

-The beam splitter coupling scheme does have its own peculiar problems, however.
-10 In stabilizing the laser, the phase lock correction is applied via current control.
-The current modulation causes an acoustic wave in the plasma and a vibrating membrane resonance in the 0.002 inch (0.050 mm) beam splitter is excited when the frequency of the correction current is near 250 Hz.
-In order to eliminate this unwanted response, it was necessary to put in a 0.020 inch (0.5 mm) thick polyethlyene beam splitter which dropped the power from 20 mW to about 12 mW.
-11
+The beam-splitter coupling scheme does have its own peculiar problems, however [10].
+In stabilizing the laser, the phase-lock correction is applied via current control.
+The current modulation causes an acoustic wave in the plasma and a vibrating membrane resonance in the 0.002-in (0.050-mm) beam splitter is excited when the frequency of the correction current is near 250 Hz.
+In order to eliminate this unwanted response, it was necessary to put in a 0.020-in (0.5-mm) thick polyethlyene beam splitter which dropped the power from 20 to about 12 mW [11].

-Previous HCN laser designs had a simple stainless steel ring for the anode and the plasma could fluctuate by terminating at different places on it.
-Figure 3 shows the anode now in use which electrically confines the plasma to certain regions near the anode.
+Previous HCN laser designs had a simple stainless-steel ring for the anode and the plasma could fluctuate by terminating at different places on it.
+Fig. 3 shows the anode now in use, which electrically confines the plasma to certain regions near the anode.
 This aluminum electrode is anodized and is electrically insulated except on the 15 conducting inserts.
-These inserts are stainless steel rods about one inch long, which fit tightly into the holes for good electrical contact.
+These inserts are stainless-steel rods about 1 in long, which fit tightly into the holes for good electrical contact.
 This anode design leads to exceptional plasma stability.